mainmatter/mainmatter.com/src/workshops/build-production-ready-apis-in-rust.md

 ---
-title: "A crash-course on how to build production-ready API services in Rust"
+title: "Build production-ready API services in Rust"
 format: "Workshop: 3 days, on-site or remote"
 description: <p>Rust is an excellent programming language for developing API services.
 You can build applications that are fast, reliable, and